 The World’s Fairs were extraordinary expositions of Victorian ingenuity, inspiring many new ideas of possibilities in art, technology, and industry for attendees, including the Körners.
 From the introduction of automobiles and electronic gadgets to brownies and Dr. Pepper, the World’s Fairs have shaped the world for over 170 years.

-Check out The World’s Fair: A Victorian Legacy of Ingenuity to explore the World’s Fairs that shaped the Körner family’s experiences and to see some of the fantastic souvenirs they brought home to Kernersville.
+Check out Ingenuity and Intrigue: The World’s Fair to explore the World’s Fairs that shaped the Körner family’s experiences and to see some of the fantastic souvenirs they brought home to Kernersville.

 Who Was Aunt Dealy?
 Forging Family & Identity in Mid-19th Century America